frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

   <img alt="Frontity in the console" src="../assets/part3img1.png">
 </p>

+{% hint style="info" %}
-> Frontity uses [ES2015 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), so you have to open the property `[[Target]]` in order to see the state.
+Frontity uses [ES2015 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), so you have to open the property `[[Target]]` in order to see the state.
+{% endhint %}

-You will see Frontity's global state, including the general properties of your Frontity project.
-You can also see information about the `router`, including the `state.router.link` that we used earlier, and `source`, the package that connects Frontity to your WordPress site.
+You will see Frontity's global state, which as we mentioned earlier includes all the data fetched from WordPress and all the settings and properties of your Frontity project.
+You can see information about the `router`, including the `state.router.link` that we used earlier, which as we now know stores the current URL.
+You can also see information about `source`, which is the package that connects Frontity to your WordPress site.

-Let’s take a look at `state.source.data`.
+Let’s take a look at `frontity.state.source.data`.
 This is where the information for each URL is stored.
 If you inspect `/about-us/`, you can see that it’s a page, and that it has the ID 184.

 <p>
   <img alt="Frontity in the console" src="../assets/part3img2.png" width="600">
 </p>

+Because Frontity works with the same permalinks that WordPress uses there's a two step process to getting data from the state.

+We first get the data about the URL from `state.source.data`.
+Then armed with the information provided there, crucially the content `type` and the `id` (though we can also check whether the data is ready for retrieval with `isReady`), we can retrieve the actual content.

+Let's look at an example to better understand this two step process.

-With that information, we can access the data (title, content, etc) of that page with `state.source.page[184]`:
+With the information from the first step that the URL `/about-us/` is a page and has the ID 184, we can take the second step and access the data of that page with `frontity.state.source.page[184]`:

 <p>
   <img alt="Frontity in the console" src="../assets/part3img3.png">
 </p>

+Now we can get such things as the `title` and the `content` (or the `excerpt`) to use in our components so that they get rendered in the browser.
+We also have access to the author ID and the post date.
+We will look at how we can use these in our components in later lessons.

+Let's now take a look at how the state gets populated.

 As you navigate from one URL to another, the package `@frontity/wp-source` automatically fetches everything you need and stores it in `state.source`.